 What is the problem?
-Difficult to resolve online cross-border shopping disputes
+Difficult to solve online cross-border shopping disputes

 In 2009, only 8% of EU consumers bought goods and services online from a provider from another Member State.
 This could be down to a lack of trust in online cross-border shopping.
 About 70% of consumers also think it would be harder to resolve problems when shopping from another Member State.
 Consumers need reassurance that if things go wrong they can obtain redress, despite the involvement of different jurisdictions.